 - Calm and controlled when presented with challenging situations

-- Previous motorsport experience is not essential but 1 or 2 years withing the industry would be advantageous.
+- Previous motorsport experience is not essential but 1 or 2 years within the industry would be advantageous.

 - The applicant will require a full driving license and valid passport.